Cleo.: 2012 and album

-Mz.
-Bratt released a video for her upcoming single "Falling Down", on 16 April 2012 on YouTube.
+Cleo. released a video for her upcoming single "Falling Down", on 16 April 2012 on YouTube.
 The single is officially released on iTunes on 6 May 2012.
-Bratt has confirmed that she is recording songs for her first studio album, but won't release the album until there's a demand and people want the album.
+Cleo. has confirmed that she is recording songs for her first studio album, but won't release the album until there's a demand and people want the album.
 She has so far recorded about 50 tracks, but she only wants 5 tracks to be used on her album.
 She has also confirmed that she wants features on her songs, but only after she has recorded all of her songs.
 Mz Bratt has also stated in various interviews that she would love to work with Chris Martin from Coldplay, Labrinth and Wretch 32 on her new album.
 That album was expected to be released in 2013, but it was never released.

 Personal life

-Cleo's father was MC Scallywag from the early 1990s acid house sound system Spiral Tribe.
+Cleo's father is MC Scallywag from the early 1990s acid house sound system Spiral Tribe.